Energy old and new in the Crows Nest Pass, Alberta, Canada. © J. Ashley Nixon

 An oldie but a goodie to throw in the pit.
 The film of the book by Richard Llewellyn was directed by John Ford and won five Academy Awards.
 Based on life and death and coal mining in the Welsh Valleys (which meant the same thing in those days).
 Interestingly, the film was not made in Wales (due to events during World War II) but on a specially made set in Malibu Creek State Park, California, a movie ranch used as a location for dozens of films when it was owned by 20th Century Fox.
 The energy costs of making films is another story in this series ….see Take 4 coming up soon.

 Brassed Off (1996)

-Finally, this is one of my all-time favorite films, whatever the theme.
+Finally, this is one of my all-time favourite films, whatever the theme.
 Set in my home county of Yorkshire, this is a British comedy-drama directed by Mark Herman, with a quite remarkable blend of humour, pathos and political insight into the troubled times of the (fictional) pit village of Grimley during the Miners’ Strike in 1984-85.
-It is a must see for moments where you laugh and cry at the same time.
-See for example, the linked clip featuring Stephen Tompkinson as the miner turned not so good clown, Mr. Chuckles, although you really need to see the whole film to get the context to what he has to say.
-Headlining the film as Mr Chuckles’ father/Brass Band conductor is the late, great Pete Postlethwaite.
+It is a must-see for moments where you laugh and cry at the same time.
+See, for example, the linked clip featuring Stephen Tompkinson as the miner turned not so good clown, Mr. Chuckles, although you really need to see the whole film to get the context to what he has to say.
+Headlining the film as Mr. Chuckles’ father/Brass Band conductor is the late, great Pete Postlethwaite.
 Also starring are Tara Fitzgerald and Ewan McGregor.
 Oh, and once again, the soundtrack is excellent, as played by (the real) Grimethorpe Colliery Band.